MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/sorry-we-cant-process-your-request-error.md

 ms.date: 10/20/2023
 ---

 # "Sorry!
-We can't process your request" error when you try to set up security verification settings for Azure MFA
+We can't process your request" error when you try to set up security verification settings for Microsoft Entra multifactor authentication

 ## Problem

-When you try to set up additional security verification settings for Microsoft Azure MFA, you receive the following message:
+When you try to set up extra security verification settings for Microsoft Entra multifactor authentication, you receive the following message:

 > Sorry!
 We can't process your request.
 Your session is invalid or expired.
 >
 > There was an error processing your request because your session is invalid or expired.
 Please try again.

-This issue occurs if you wait too long to complete the Azure MFA setup process for the user.
+This issue occurs if you wait too long to complete the setup process for the user.

 ## Solution